 - Follow Community Hashtags: Find some really super-duper awesome community-based hashtags (like #BuinessChicks, #LMBDW, #BrisbaneBusinessOwner etc) and follow them!
 THIS.IS.THE.CONTENT.YOU.SHOULD.BE.ENGAGING.WITH!

 - Stories: If you aren’t using Instagram Stories for your brand yet, then you should get on that asap!
 Did you know you can also add up to 10 hashtags to your stories, to make sure that people outside of your follower-base can find them?

-The biggest tip I have for Twitter users is to make sure you are using the Advanced Search feature to follow relevant conversations in your area or community.
+The biggest tip we have for Twitter users is to make sure you are using the Advanced Search feature to follow relevant conversations in your area or community.
 You can search for certain keywords within a geographical area and then follow that content stream.
 So a great example here would be a florist following keywords likes ‘florist’, ‘flowers’, ‘gifts’ within a 10km radius of their flower shop.
 Any post or Twitter convo that meets that criteria will show up in their feed and they can jump in and answer questions, provide advice and let the locals know that they exist!